Tokyo Commodity Exchange

 - The night session then runs from 16:30 to 19:00 JST.
 Orders are accepted on the exchange from 16:00.
 The energy market closes at 17:30 JST.

-The Tokyo Commodity Exchange is closed on Saturdays, Sundays and national holidays.
+Tokyo Commodity Exchange brokers will reflect the above timings in their operating activities.
+Note, the exchange is closed on Saturdays, Sundays and national holidays.

-The Tokyo Commodity Exchange has a busy calendar full of trading holidays.
-Below we have listed the key holidays, which generally stay the same from 2020 into 2021 and beyond.
+The Tokyo Commodity Exchange has a busy calendar full of holidays.
+Below we have listed the key holidays, which generally stay the same from 2023 and beyond.